- Parents must avail themselves for an interview and the acceptance of learners rests with the principal.

 - The official education languages are English and Afrikaans, and the administration of the school is conducted in English.
 It is in the best interest of the learner that they be able to cope with English and Afrikaans medium environment.

-- All cash deposits made into the school account at a bank will incur bank charges which will be levied and charged to school fees account of parents.
+- Cash deposits made into the school account will incur bank charges which will be levied as part of the school fees of the next month.
 These charges will be at the discretion of the school board.

 - Positive comments